 analyse news coverage of a particular person, organisation or topic.

 You can use the Database Types drop down menu in the A-Z to quickly and easily access many of the different types of online databases.

-This can be useful for identifying Audiovisual, Data, Images, News or Official Publications databases.
+This can be useful for identifying Images, News or Official Publications database etc.